 Aeroworx – Emergency medical evacuation and hospitalisation

-Aeroworx – Emergency medical evacuation and hospitalisation policy does not contain a pandemic exclusion.
-This means that all claims arising from or related to the Coronavirus / Covid-19 will be met.
+Aeroworx – Emergency medical evacuation and hospitalisation policy contains a COVID-19 virus pandemic exclusion.
+This means that all claims arising from or related to the Coronavirus / Covid-19 will not be met.

-The policy terms and conditions remain unchanged as do the benefit tables.
-To the extent that each policy includes cover for the costs of medication, consultations, pathology, radiology and hospitalisation these would also apply in the case of suspected and confirmed cases of
+The policy terms and conditions have been updated to the extent that each policy does not include cover for the costs of medication, consultations, pathology, radiology and hospitalisation and these would also apply in the case of suspected and confirmed cases of

-Where a member believes they have contracted the Coronavirus / Covid-19 they should consult their local public health guidance protocols in the first instance and should NOT seek face to face medical services unless specifically instructed to do so.
+Where a member believes they have contracted the Covid-19 virus they should consult their local public health guidance protocols in the first instance and should NOT seek face to face medical services unless specifically instructed to do so.
 Local medical

 practitioners and public health officials will direct members to suitable medical facilities.